 - Slice your tomatoes into rounds.
 Layer onto your serving dish.

-- Sprinkle generously with salt and pepper, and a tablespoon of Olive Oil
+- Sprinkle generously with salt and pepper, and a tbsp of Olive Oil

 - Leave to stand at room temperature for 30 minutes